MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ## Lab scenario
 To improve the management of Azure resources in Contoso, you have been tasked with implementing the following functionality:
 - Creating a management group that would include all of Contoso's Azure subscriptions
-- Granting permissions to submit support requests for all subscriptions in the management group to a designated Azure Active Directory user.
+- Granting permissions to submit support requests for all subscriptions in the management group to a designated Microsoft Entra ID user.
 That user's permissions should be limited only to:
     - Creating support request tickets
     - Viewing resource groups